-Figure 19: CFPP acc. to DIN EN 116.
+Figure 20: CFPP acc. to DIN EN 116.

-Figure 20 shows the measured values of the members for the CFPP that make use of the exemption for blend components for biodiesel according to QM system section 2.1.1.
+Figure 21 shows the measured values of the members for the CFPP that make use of the exemption for blend components for biodiesel according to QM system section 2.1.1.
 For this case, an AGQM limit value of +10 °C, which applies all year round, was set.
-All samples comply with the corresponding limit value.
+One of the samples exceeded the AGQM limit with a CFPP of +11 °C within the corresponding acceptance limit in campaign 2.

-Figure 20: CFPP of blend components for biodiesel acc. to DIN EN 116.
+Figure 21: CFPP of blend components for biodiesel acc. to DIN EN 116.